bicpi/deployer/README.md

 ### Create symbolic link in your ~/bin directory

-If you want to use the `deployer` command without specifing the whole path to the installation directory over an over again just create a symbolic link to it in a directory of your PATH environment variable, e.g.:
+If you want to use the `deployer` command without specifing the whole path to the installation directory over an over again just create a symbolic link to it in a directory which is included in your PATH environment variable, e.g.:

     $ cd ~/bin
     $ ln -s /path/to/deployer/bin/deployer deployer